skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Available in-library only]

 ##Ancestry Library Edition
-Search billions of genealogy documents&#8212;including census, military, immigration, and birth and death records&#8212;in the library version of Ancestry.com.
+Search billions of genealogy documents&#8212;including census, military, immigration, birth, and death records&#8212;in the library version of Ancestry.com.
 [Genealogy]
 [Available in-library only]